Skip to Content

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.

-When dinner was done, the show began.
+When dinner was done, the real show began.

-The show is put on by six main performers: Malakai Lavata’i, his son Seanoa Lavata’i (who was born on the island of Tutuila in American Samoa), Dallin Keil and his wife Estefani, Pua, and Keisha.
+The show was put on by six talented performers: Malakai Lavata’i, his son Seanoa Lavata’i (who was born on the island of Tutuila in American Samoa), Dallin Keil and his wife Estefani, Pua, and Keisha.
 There is a sister related to the Lavata’i brothers, her husband, and another brother who are involved with Polynesian Fire Productions, although I’m not sure exactly in what capacity.
 The performers can vary by show, but these were who we saw perform.

-But let’s focus on the six main performers from our show.
+So let’s focus on the six main performers from our show.

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.